carolinart/Carolina-Rios-Trujillo/README.md

-# Hi there! 👋 I am Carolina Rios-Trujillo
+# Carolina Rios-Trujillo

-I'm a Data Scientist with 5+ of experience in developing machine learning models and conducting advanced data analysis within the banking sector.
+Hi there! 👋 I'm a Data Scientist with 5+ of experience in developing machine learning models and conducting advanced data analysis within the banking sector.
 Passionate about leveraging data to drive actionable insights and strategic decision-making.